Trimulia02/AirMalSys/README.md

 3. **Clone this repository**
    - git clone https://github.com/atanasiusps/AirMalSys.git TA_AnalisisMalware
    - **Please use the command above.
-During development, this system had a different name, but we later changed it.
+During development, this system had a different name, but later changed.
 Using this command will ensure the cloned repository is saved as TA_AnalisisMalware, keeping all existing paths and scripts functional.***

 4. As per last development, **this system can only be used via terminal.**
    - From home : cd TA_AnalisisMalware/Cuckooupload